uniquehash/ReviewSheets/developer_logs/16November.md

 new option, write 2 `itoa_base` functions each for the largest data type possible, which will encompass all integer datatypes since downcasting is no biggie. one of the `itoa_base` will handle signed, and one will handle unsigned.

+### November 30th 2016 - printf

+my shiftstr is causing the length global to spill over into the conversion global. i need to fix it to prevent it from doing that. of the top of my head doing something with the strlen is probably the call, a little math goes a long way.